A student makes note about observations in a biology lab

 All students must have a high school or homeschool program GPA of 80 percent or higher, as well as approval from a school counselor or homeschool program official.
 (In some cases, a guardian/caregiver may serve this role.)
 Students have the ability to submit a request for a waiver of the above minimum requirements.

-Submit transcripts and College in the High School (CHS) Foundation Scholarship Applications to the College Academy Secure Portal.
+Submit transcripts and signed forms via the College Academy Secure Portal.

 * Please do not upload Certificates of Residence to the secure portal.
 Please email those directly to SUNY Adirondack Student Accounts at studentaccounts@sunyacc.edu.
 Thank you.

 New York residents receive a considerable discount on in-state tuition at New York public colleges and universities.
-Students enrolled in SUNY Adirondack CHS are eligible to receive this discount provided they have submitted a Certificate of Residence (COR).
+Students enrolled in SUNY Adirondack Campus Academy are eligible to receive this discount provided they have submitted a Certificate of Residence (COR).

 Saratoga County residents